|

 is being submarined or cut by a NT or A gap defenders.
 Wedge must

-maintain high knees and run over, stomp, punish the defense for
+maintain high knees and run over, stomp, punish the defense for doing

-wear out the interior defenders.
+the interior defenders.

 - Errant

 whistle by the officiating staff.
-You must let the officiating
+You must let the officiating know

-know that your running a highly deceptive offense built on misdirection
+that your running a highly deceptive offense built on misdirection

 and to hold their whistle until they know the runner is down.